 8.2 Election of Officers

 The board shall elect officers at a board meeting in conjunction with the annual general meeting.
 The Vice-President, Secretary and Treasurer shall be elected by the Board from their own numbers at the first meeting of the Board in conjunction with the Annual Meeting, and shall hold office for one (1) year and until their successors are elected or appointed.
 The President Elect shall be elected by the Board from their own numbers every other year and shall hold office until the completion of a four-year cycle with one year as President Elect, two years as President and one year as Past President.
+For the duration of this four-year cycle, the officers are not required to seek re-election to the Board.

 8.3 Duties of Officers